Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Problem Formulation and Objective

 \subsection{The Column and Constraint Generation Algorithm (CCGA)}

 \begin{model}[!t] { } \end{model}

-Solving the extensive SCOPF model~\eqref{model:scopf_ext} directly is extremely challenging for large networks, as the number of binary variables grows quadratically with respect to the number of generators.
+Solving the extensive SCOPF model~\ref{model:scopf_ext} directly is extremely challenging for large networks, as the number of binary variables grows quadratically with respect to the number of generators.
 The optimization algorithm, CCGA, was proposed in \cite{velloso2021combining} to address this computational challenge.
 This section reviews the CCGA briefly as the PDL-SCOPF framework proposed in this paper borrows and adapts one of its contributions.

 The CCGA is summarized in Algorithm~\eqref{alg:ccga}.
 It iteratively solves a master problem that contains a subset of the contingencies.
-Additional contingencies with violated constraints and then identified and added to the master problem after each iteration.

-Model~\eqref{model:CCGA_master} presents the master problem for the CCGA, which contains three types of constraints.
-The first set of constraints considers those for the base case that are the same as in the extensive problem~\eqref{model:scopf_ext}.
+Additional contingencies with violated constraints are then identified and added to the master problem after each iteration.
+Model~\ref{model:CCGA_master} presents the master problem for the CCGA, which contains three types of constraints.
+The first set of constraints considers those for the base case that are the same as in the extensive problem~\ref{model:scopf_ext}.
 The second set (Constraint~\eqref{eq:ccga_master_cnst_provisional}) is concerned with the \emph{provisional} generation dispatch $\gkprov$ for each generator contingency $k$ computed by the master problem.
 Constraint~\eqref{eq:ccga_master_cnst_provisional} ensures that $\gkprov$ always remains within the limits of the APR.
 The third set of constraints considers a subset of generator contingencies $\Kgsub$, for which binary variables $\rho_{k,i}$ and global signal variable $n_k$ are defined.
 It expresses the proportional response on the provisional dispatch, as well as sets of likely active constraints for the generator ($\Ug$) and line contingencies ($\Ue$) respectively.